 DECT technology gives a good audio output, cutting background noise and preventing interference.

 Other great features include a talk-back function, automatic built-in night vision, and a powerful zoom.
 You can watch and listen to your baby day and night, even in a dark nursery.

-A 2.4 GHz frequency protects your privacy, and security is protected.
+A 2.4 GHz frequency protects your privacy, and your security is protected.
 An ample 2.8-inch LCD screen provides a living color video screen.
 An alert will simply tell you when you’re out of range, meaning you can move around with confidence.

-- Split screen viewing.
+- Split-screen viewing.

 - Room temperature monitor and alarm.